 Increased amounts of ACE are sometimes produced by cells found at the outside borders of granulomas.
-Granulomas are a classic feature of sarcoidosis, a disorder (the cause of which is unknown) that often affects the lungs but may also affect many other body organs including the eyes, skin, nerves, liver, and heart.
-About 50-80% of patients with active sarcoidosis will have elevated concentrations of ACE in their bloodstream that will rise and fall as the severity of the disease changes.
+Granulomas are a classic feature of sarcoidosis, a disorder that often affects the lungs but may also affect many other body organs including the eyes, skin, nerves, liver, and heart.
+The cause of sarcoidosis is unknown.
+About 75% of patients with untreated sarcoidosis will have elevated concentrations of ACE in their bloodstream that will rise and fall as the severity of the disease changes.
 Granulomas, fibrosis, and an elevated ACE concentration may also be seen in infections such as leprosy and tuberculosis.
 The granulomas form around the invading bacteria in these infections and can also form around irritant particles in poisons such as beryllium, asbestos, and silicon.

 How is it used?